OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/external_code.rst

 The `compute` method is responsible for calculating outputs for a given set of inputs.
 When running an external code, this means you have to take the parameter values and push them down into files, run your code, then pull the output values back up.
-So there is some python code needed to do all that file writing, reading, and parsing.
+So there is some Python code needed to do all that file writing, reading, and parsing.

 .. embed-code::